Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 - Early stage of corporate architecture:

-This begins in the 1980s and continues until the 1990s when John Zachman, a student of Professor Dewey Walker, helped draft these studies and documents in a more structured format closer to the Enterprise Architecture that we know today.
+This begins in the 1980s and continues until the 1990s when John Zachman, a student of Professor Dewey Walker, helped draft these studies and documents in a more structured format closer to the EA that we know today.
 Both men also worked for International Business Machines Corporation (IBM) during that time, when Zachman published the framework in IBM Systems Journal in 1987.

 And during the period from the eighties to the nineties when information systems were well established in work environments.
 Institutions and companies soon realized that they would need a long-term plan and strategy to organize investment in Information Technology to support the rapid growth of technology within the joints of the whole business, and this remains true to this day.

-- The modern stage of the Enterprise architecture:
+- The modern stage of the EA:

 - Allow more open collaboration between information technology and other business units within the facility.